DoD leadership embracing open standards

 The resistance to change is not just at the prime level, as the military services have teams that prefer the 20th-century paradigm, a culture that feels more natural to them, he continued.

-“They are getting the message,” Walden said, noting that it is a slow process, particularly when using older systems: “New systems that are built on open standards make sense,” which is where the primes are seeing the benefits of the new business model, he adds.
+“They are getting the message,” Walden said, noting that it is a slow process, particularly when using older systems: “New systems that are built on open standards make sense.”

-The second keynote of the morning, U.S. Army Col. Nickolas Kioutas, Project Manager for Positioning, Navigation, and Timing (PM PNT) at PEO IEW&S [Program Executive Office Intelligence, Electronic Warfare & Sensors] spoke to the practical benefits open standards – specifically CMOSS – will bring to the Army’s ground vehicles.
+The second keynote of the morning, U.S. Army Col. Nickolas Kioutas, Project Manager for Positioning, Navigation, and Timing (PM PNT) at PEO IEW&S [Program Executive Office Intelligence, Electronic Warfare & Sensors] spoke to the practical benefits open standards – specifically CMOSS – will bring to Army ground vehicles.

 The end user is driving this change, as technology and capability must be deployed more quickly to the warfighter while also reducing the burden on the taxpayer.
 Industry cooperation, whereby companies help to create and manage standards, is necessary to break the stranglehold of the proprietary business model.
 This must be industry’s job, said Walden, as “the government is horrible at creating standards.”

 Industry is actually doing this.
-I’ve been covering this market for more than 20 years and have never seen such enthusiasm from not only industry but also from the government and the prime contractors.
+I’ve been covering this market for more than 20 years and have never seen such marked interest from not only industry but also government and prime contractors.
 A big reason for the change is that that the three services are heavily involved in the standardization process and are pushing the primes to play.
 These organizations include the Combat Capabilities Development Command (CCDC) C5ISR Center (formerly CERDEC), AFRL [Air Force Research Laboratory], and NAVAIR [Naval Air Systems Command].

 While the tri-service leadership has really been the driving force, SOSA lead Dr. Ilya Lipkin – who is with Air Force Life Cycle Management Center – always tells me that standards groups succeed or fail based on the enthusiasm of their volunteers.
 Using his metric, I’d say this tri-service approach will in fact succeed, as the passion of the members is real.

-There is still work to be done, and the different standards need to be monitored throughout development to ensure they are aligned.
-But in the end, it won’t matter whether your single-board computer is designed under SOSA or CMOSS or HOST – they will all work, said Lipkin, in response to a reporter’s question on the matter: “They just need a tweak” and they are all compatible.
+There is work yet to do, and the standards must be monitored throughout development to ensure alignment.
+But in the end, it won’t matter whether your single-board computer is designed under SOSA or CMOSS or HOST – they will all work, said Lipkin, in response to a reporter’s question: “They just need a tweak” and they are all compatible.